SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 = Funding <sec:funding>

-To incentivize depositors in the protocol side with the lowest @trading_expo, the protocol charges a funding fee to the largest side, which is paid to the other side.
+To incentivize depositors in the protocol side with the lowest @trading_expo, the protocol charges a @funding to the largest side, which is paid to the smaller side.
 The fee for a time interval $Delta t$ (in seconds) starting at instant
 $t_1$ and ending at $t_2$ is defined as:

 $ F_(Delta t) = F_(t_1,t_2) = E_"long"_(t_1) f_(Delta t) $